SQL query (new version)

 Note

-Only DataWorks Enterprise Edition supports setting and enabling Fraud Detection rules.
+Only DataWorks Enterprise Edition supports risk detection rules.

 • Download without Approval: This is the default method.
-No permission request is required during the download process.
+No approval is required.

-• Object Storage Service (OSS): Exports the query results to an Alibaba Cloud Object Storage Service (OSS) bucket in a specified format, such as CSV or Parquet.
-This option is suitable for archiving large data volumes or integrating with other cloud products.
+• Object Storage Service (OSS): Exports query results to an Object Storage Service (OSS) bucket in a specified format, such as CSV or Parquet.
+This option is suitable for archiving large volumes of data or integrating with other cloud products.

-The first time you use this feature, grant DataWorks permission to access your OSS resources.
-In the File Path drop-down list, click the one-click authorization link in the prompt and follow the on-screen instructions to complete the RAM authorization.
+The first time you use this feature, you must grant DataWorks permission to access your OSS resources.
+In the File path drop-down list, click the one-click authorization link in the prompt and follow the on-screen instructions to complete RAM authorization.

 Description